 Definitely, says Rester.
 “Labor Day and Memorial Day are great bachelor party weekends so the guests attending don’t have to take any days off work.”
 If you’re planning a bachelor party on a holiday weekend, be aware that some hotels might jack the price up due to the increased demand, and if you’re partying in a tourist town, expect that some restaurants might have longer wait times.

 Avoid this by booking your accommodations early and looking for restaurants that take reservations, especially if you have a large party.

-Let the groom decide how involved he wants to in planning his own bachelor party.
+Let the groom decide how involved he wants to be in planning his own bachelor party.
 “Sometimes the groom is completely surprised by the entire weekend, and leaves it all to the best man,” says Rester.
 “Or sometimes the groom likes to be involved in all the planning that occurs to ensure a great weekend for him and his friends/family!”